eric-rosen/lerobot_mujoco/README.md

 pip install -e .
 ```

+# Thank yous
+- Many thanks to the <a href="https://github.com/perezjln/gym-lowcostrobot">gym-lowcostrobot</a> project, which this repo has borrowed/inspired from to implement the Mujoco simulation and control of the the Koch arm.

 # TODOS:
 - make license and specify in pyproject.toml
 - make thanks to relevant libraries.